JawshuaW/vorp_mailbox/README.md

 ## 📝 **About This Version**
 > ⚠️ **This is a UI enhancement of the original script.**
 I did not develop the core functionality—this version only improves the user interface and overall usability.
-All credit for the original system belongs to the [original author](#credits).
+All credit for the original system belongs to the [original author credits].
 My goal is to offer a more immersive and visually polished experience.

 This edit is **free to use and download**.